VBayesLab/Tutorial-on-VB/README.md

 7 Jan 2021: An important error in Example 2 was fixed.

 Feb 2021: The end-user package will be available on 15 Feb 2021.
+Please see https://vbayeslab.github.io/VBLabDocs/ for the docs and package